akhilben/angular-awesome/README.md

 </details>

-### 5. Use async pipe
+### 4. Use async pipe

 <details>
   <summary>Click to expand</summary>

 In the previous section, we learnt about unsubscribing observables.
-But there is a much more efficient way for the same problem, the magical `async` pipe :dizzy:.
+But there is a much more efficient way for the same problem, the magical `async` pipe.
 It's recommended to avoid subscribing to observables from components and instead subscribe to the observables from the template.

 #### Why?

-Because subscriptions can lead to memory leaks if not properly unsubscribed and it's an additional overhead to do so :weary:.
+Subscriptions can lead to memory leaks if not properly unsubscribed and it's an additional overhead to do so.

 #### Solution:

-Fear not!
-Angular have a magic potion up the sleeves just for **automatically managing subscriptions** - `async` pipe :crystal_ball:.
-Yes, it magically handles the subscriptions for us; no more memory leaks by forgetting to unsubscribe observables :smirk:.
-Use it whenever it's possible to.
+The `async` pipe eliminates the need to manually subscribe to observables or promises in the component class, allowing you to directly bind the asynchronous data to the template.

 ```html
 <p>{{ someObservable$ | async }}</p>